nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### List all Events: `list` <a id = "list-all-events"></a>

-Shows a list of all events in Paidlancers
+Shows a list of all events.

 **Format**: `list`

-- List down the events in the event book.
+- Lists down the events in the event book.

 ### Delete an Event: `delete` <a id = "delete-an-event"></a>